Holo-Light-GmbH/StylusToolKit-Unity/Docs/SETUP_SCENE.md

 ### Building and deploying it to PC (Standalone)

-When Deploying to Standalone, make sure to copy the “WclGattClientDll.dll” file into your built project folder or directly into C:\Windows\System32 Folder.
-The WclGattClientDll.dll file can be found inside “Holo-Light\STK\Core\Libs”
+Make sure to change the Scripting Backend to "Mono".
+IL2CPP is not supported on the Standalone Platform.
+When Deploying to Standalone, make sure to copy the `WclGattClientDll.dll` file into your built project folder or directly into C:\Windows\System32 Folder.
+The WclGattClientDll.dll file can be found inside `Holo-Light\STK\Core\Libs`